yantis/instant-archlinux-on-mac/README.md

 * [MacBook8,1] - MacBook 12" April 2015 (Setup works but so far no one that I know has any version of Linux on one of these.
 If you do please let me know so I can fix it)

 # Setup
+* If the OS is El Capitan then you need to disable System Integrity Protection by rebooting and at the chime hiting command+R and opening a terminal and typing: csrutil disable; reboot
 * Make sure FileVault encryption is [turned off](https://support.apple.com/kb/PH18674?locale=en_US).
 If it isn't you need to disable it and reboot.
 * Use ⌘ + space to open spotlight.
 Type in terminal and hit return.
 * Optionally, update your software either through the terminal or App store  Though if you do you may have to reboot though probably not.